Oktana/OKTY-Salesforce-iOS/README.md

 ##Features
 - Makes it easy to develop new apps.
-- Uses the newest Salesforce labreries.
+- Uses the newest Salesforce libraries.
 - Automatically sets-up a project.

 ##Getting Started